-Clifford’s big band wasn’t a machine of stunning precision like the Basie Band.
-It was a warm and swinging group with great jazz soloists, akin to Dizzy’s big band from the late ’40s.
+Clifford Jordan’s big band was a warm and swinging group with great jazz soloists, akin to Dizzy’s big band from the late ’40s.
 That’s just what this CD lays down—a large, joyous jam session of seasoned musicians.
 JazzTimes says Clifford is “…clearly inspired throughout…he caresses the ballads with long wisps of smoky-toned lyricism, and ignites the cookers with his fiery amalgam of blues and bop.”
 Fifteen first-rate jazzmen, all personal friends and admirers of Clifford, jam with him on “Evidence”, “I Waited For You”, “Angelica” and a handful of Jordan originals.
 Soloists include Dizzy Reece, Benny Powell, Junior Cook, Charles Davis and Kiane Zawadi.
-4STARS in Stereophile.
+Four stars in Stereophile.

 1. Third Avenue (C.Jordan; arr.
 D.Reece)